-Our studio has a total of eight poles: three 40 mm chrome pole and five 45 mm chrome poles.
+Our studio has a total of four poles: two 40 mm chrome pole and two 45 mm chrome poles.
 As our students grow in their dance, this allows them to experiment with different sizes.

 For instance, the standard pole used in most pole dancing studios and competitions is a 45 mm chrome pole.
 However, some women, especially those with smaller hands, find the 40 mm chrome poles a lot easier to work with.

 Be prepared to dance on the balls of your feet!
 Dancing on the balls of your feet dramatically changes your movement in class.
 This allows for you to pivot easily when moving around the pole as well as have a more fluid movement through the legs and hips.
 It also makes for a constant leg workout throughout your dance exercise and accentuates your womanly curves.
 It is also great practice to prepare you for dancing in six-inch high heels.